moby/moby/docs/installation/ubuntulinux.md

 5. After your system reboots, go ahead and install Docker.

+If you are installing on Ubuntu 14.04 or 12.04, `apparmor` is required.
+You can install it using: `apt-get install apparmor`

 ## Install

 Make sure you have installed the prerequisites for your Ubuntu version.

+Then,
-Then, install Docker using the following:
+install Docker using the following:

 1. Log into your Ubuntu installation as a user with `sudo` privileges.